-From horse-drawn carriage rides through charming Main Streets decorated in Christmas lights to the excitement of snow tubing and ice skating in downtown Oklahoma City, explore this list of the top holiday events in Oklahoma and usher in the holiday spirit in style.
+From horse-drawn carriage rides through charming Main Streets decorated in Christmas lights to the excitement of ice skating in downtown Oklahoma City, explore this list of the top holiday events in Oklahoma and usher in the holiday spirit in style.

 Whether revisiting the 1800s for a Victorian Christmas, or grabbing a front row seat at a magical presentation of “The Nutcracker,” Oklahoma has plenty of festive events perfect for helping you celebrate the enchanting holiday season.
 Get in the spirit with warm gingerbread cookies, candy canes and mugs of hot cocoa at an Oklahoma festival during the holidays and create your own family memories and new traditions with the much-loved Oklahoma favorites listed below.

 For an old-fashioned Christmas experience, visit historic downtown Claremore for Dickens on the Boulevard and capture an early dose of the holiday spirit.
 Held in mid-November, this annual event gives “window shopping” a whole new meaning as Victorian-garbed shopkeepers provide living window displays.
 Visit the charming artisan village for historical demonstrations and watch as the townspeople portray the lives of blacksmiths, glass blowers, sculptors and more.
 This two-day event wraps up each night with a Victorian street dance amid a flurry of live entertainment, a Victorian food court, living nativity and pictures with Santa.